SerjTargarien/SpaceArkaders/DesignDoc.md

     Losing the ball reduces the life count by one.

-    If the player completes a level without losing any lives during that level, they are rewarded with an extra life.

-    The player can accumulate multiple extra lives but up to a reasonable maximum (e.g., 9).
+    Every 5000 points earned grants the player an extra life, up to a reasonable maximum (e.g., 9).

     The game ends if: